 Distribution over all tropical regions of the world, except Australia and Oceania, distinguishes primates from other tropical mammals.
 Within their tropical habitats, primates interact with a variety of organisms and carry out a multitude of environmental functions.
 One functional role of primates is their role as seed dispersers of those plant species they use for fruit consumption.

-Patterns and determinants of seed dispersal by tamarins and other Neotropical primates
+Patterns, mechanisms, determinants and consequences of seed dispersal by tamarins and other Neotropical primates

 Consequences of primate seed dispersal on the spatial-genetic structure of a Neotropical tree (Leonia cymosa)